The Levites Rally to the Lord

 The Levites rally to the Lord and execute covenant judgment in the camp, showing that allegiance to the holy God must stand above idolatrous kinship loyalty.

-25 When Moses saw that the people were out of control, (for Aaron had let them lose control, causing derision among their enemies),
+25 Moses saw that the people were out of control, for Aaron had let them run wild and become a laughingstock to their enemies.

 The Levites rally to the LORD and execute covenant judgment in the camp, showing that allegiance to the holy God must stand above idolatrous kinship loyalty.